kode4food/interpol/README.md

 The only static element on this page was its title, and usually even that isn't static.
 So what did we do to 'escape' it for static rendering?
 We wrapped it in quotes.
 The rest of the page mixed html-ish elements and dynamic content rather seemlessly.

-I say 'html-ish' because it's not pure html.
+I say 'html-ish' because it's not pure HTML.
 The value of attributes are also dynamically evaluated.
 For example:

 ```html
 <li class=item.type id="id-%" % item.id>